SergejKubat/course-master/auth-service/README.md

-# Course Service
+# Auth Service

-Spring Boot service designed to manage categories, courses, modules, lectures and reviews.
+Spring Boot service designed to manage users, roles and authentication.

 ## Table of Contents